|Title:||Head Men's Lacrosse Coach|

 Low, is only the eighth head coach in the program’s history and has made it his goal to make the Beacons one of the top programs in the Little East Conference.
 Since being named the head coach of the Beacons, Low has recruited tirelessly and has started to rebuild the foundation to one of the most dominant programs in UMass Boston’s history.

-2013 saw the program take a huge step forward, as Low led the Beacons to the postseason for the first time in five years.
+The 2013 season, saw the program take a huge step forward, as Low led the Beacons to the postseason for the first time in five years.
 After struggling in conference play over his first two years, UMass Boston finished their Little East Conference slate with a 3-4 record to earn the fifth seed in the Little East Playoffs.
 The Beacons’ six wins were also a new record under Low.

 In his first season on the bench, Low brought in a total of 18 new faces.
 Competing against some of the top competition in New England, Low’s Beacons worked tirelessly to improve all facets of their game.
 That development continued in 2012, with another core group of newcomers, which included two Little East Conference Rookie of the Week, and the Rookie of the Year in Donny Delpha.